-Information about a young person must therefore be shared on a "need to know" basis with other agencies;

-- When telephone requests for information are received, always maintain security by checking the telephone number listing for the caller and calling back to a switchboard number before giving information or confirming the young person is a member of the Youth Zone; - wigan youth zone - Always advise the designated manager about such requests for information; - Requests for attendance at meetings about individual young people (e.g. child protection conferences) should be notified to the designated manager, who will arrange preparation of a report and attendance at the meeting; - Reports should contain information about the child's: - Attendance - Behaviour - Relationships with children and adults - Family - Any other relevant matter; - Reports should be objective, distinguishing between fact, observation, allegation and opinion; and - Unless you specify otherwise, reports will normally be made available to the young person's family.
+- Information about a young person must therefore be shared on a "need to know" basis with other agencies; - When telephone requests for information are received, always maintain security by checking the telephone number listing for the caller and calling back to a switchboard number before giving information or confirming the young person is a member of the Youth Zone; - Always advise the Duty manager about such requests for information;

+- Requests for attendance at meetings about individual young people (e.g. child protection conferences) should be notified to DSO, who will arrange preparation of a report and attendance at the meeting; This may also be completed by a member of the Safeguarding Team following appropriate training and shadowing at CP Conferences.

+- Reports should contain information about the child's:

+- Attendance

+- Behaviour

+- Relationships with children and adults

+- Family

+- What is working well for the child / Family

+- What as a service we are worried about

+- Any other relevant information

+- Reports should be objective, distinguishing between fact, observation, allegation and opinion; and

+- Unless you specify otherwise, reports will normally be made available to the young person's family if requested ...
+Please note this must be appropriate eg. Would not put the young person at risk if concerns are pertaining to family members.
+It would be YWM/DSO who would make this call if requested.